Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Re-ranking

 \section{DK-based Re-ranking}

-This module seeks to confirm the homology of top k candidate functions output by Tree-LSTM network by re-ranking them.
-In the prior phase, the Tree-LSTM network infers the semantic information from AST, which is a intra-functional feature.
-The knowledge gained from AST is insufficient for establishing the homology of functions.
+This module seeks to confirm the homology of the top k candidate functions output by the Tree-LSTM network by re-ranking them.
+In the prior phase, the Tree-LSTM network infers the semantic information from the AST, which is an intra-functional feature.
+The knowledge gained from the AST is insufficient to establish the homology of functions.
 In this phase, function call relationships are used as domain knowledge to compensate for the lack of knowledge regarding the inter-functional features of the Tree-LSTM.
 To this end, we design an algorithm called \textbf{Relational Structure Match}.
-In contrast to the callee application in the pre-filtering module, this module uses more extensive information from calle relationships, to show degree of homology of candidate functions.
+In contrast to the callee application in the pre-filtering module, this module uses more extensive information from callee relationships to show the degree of homology of candidate functions.